eikehmueller/ma32070/solutions/exercise_localassembly/Solution.md

 |         3  |          $8.38\cdot 10^{-3}$ |
 |         4  |          $2.82\cdot 10^{-3}$ |

+Using cubic instead of linear finite elements reduces the error by approximately one order of magnitude.

 ### Plot of solution and error
 The following plots visualise the solution and error for polynomial degrees $p=1,2,3,4$